About the Northside Neighborhood

-The City of Paducah is studying the history of the Northside neighborhood and its architecture.
-The project will result in the nomination of the neighborhood to the National Register of Historic Places.
-Achieving this listing would be beneficial to property owners since they will be able to seek state or federal tax credits for building rehabilitations.
+In 2021 and 2022, the City of Paducah studied the history of the Northside neighborhood and its architecture.
+The project resulted in the listing of the neighborhood to the National Register of Historic Places in October 2022.
+Achieving this listing benefits property owners since they can seek state or federal tax credits for building rehabilitations.
 Several neighborhoods in Paducah are listed on the National Register of Historic Places including the Downtown Commercial District, the Lower Town Neighborhood District, and the Jefferson Street-Fountain Avenue District.

 The Northside Residential District consists of more than 450 buildings within an area generally between Park Avenue, North 10th Street, Palm Street, and North 14th Street.
 The building stock ranges from Bungalows from the 1920s and earlier to Minimal Traditional, Mid-Century Modern, and Ranch-style homes.

-Senior Planner Josh Sommer with the Paducah Planning Department is coordinating the project.
-Sommer said, “Paducah has a rich architectural heritage which has resulted in several neighborhoods being listed on the National Register of Historic Places including the Downtown Commercial District, the Lower Town Neighborhood District, and the Jefferson Street-Fountain Avenue District.
+Josh Sommer with the Paducah Planning Department said, “Paducah has a rich architectural heritage which has resulted in several neighborhoods being listed on the National Register of Historic Places.
 The Northside neighborhood is largely a structurally intact neighborhood.
 It’s a neighborhood where residents choose to live their entire lives.
 Generations of Paducahans have seen the historical value of this neighborhood added to the City as a whole.”

 After reviewing the Northside neighborhood, Taylor said, “This is a remarkably intact neighborhood.
 It is a well-cared-for neighborhood that certainly reflects the care that its residents take to preserve its character.”